igsemenov/triellipt/docs/sources/solver.md

 ### Creating a FEM Unit

-With the mesh ready, the next step is to create a FEM computing unit:
+Once the mesh is ready, the next step is to create a FEM computing unit:

 ```python
 unit = tri.fem.getunit(mesh, anchors=(0,))